Raising the Bar of AI-generated Image Detection with CLIP: CLIP for synthetic image detection

 \subsection{Influence of pre-training}

 We experimented also with various versions of CLIP ViT L/14 \cite{ilharco2021openclip}, trained on different datasets, observing significant changes in performance.
 Fig.~\ref{fig:pretraining-size} shows, the AUC, AP and Accuracy averaged on all families of models as a function of the pre-training dataset.
 Each curve refers to a different value of $N$ and we consider only the case of post processed images for brevity.
-For both metrics and all values of $N$ there is a steady increase in performance as larger and larger datasets are used for pre-training, from LAION-400M (0.4B images) \cite{schuhmann2021laion}, to LAION (2B) \cite{schuhmann2022laionb}, to CommonPool (12.8B) \cite{gadre2023datacomp}.
-Overall, from smallest to largest dataset there is a ten point improvement!
-This comes to confirm, if ever necessary, the importance of pre-training a large VLM on the largest possible collection of varied images to acquire greater descriptive power for all kinds of applications.
+For both metrics and all values of $N$ there is a steady increase in performance as increasingly larger datasets are used for pre-training, from LAION-400M (0.4B images) \cite{schuhmann2021laion}, to LAION (2B) \cite{schuhmann2022laionb}, to CommonPool (12.8B) \cite{gadre2023datacomp}.
+Overall, there is a ten-point improvement from the smallest to the largest dataset.
+This confirms the importance of pre-training a large VLM on the largest possible collection of different images.